surniaulula/wpsso-faq/readme.txt

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-faq/assets/icon-256x256.png"></p>

-**Manage Questions / Answers in a better way than using an editor FAQ block:**
+**Manage Questions / Answers in a better way than using a FAQ editor block:**

-*Editor FAQ blocks* from other plugins force you to re-update your Post / Page content to make any change (ie. adding / removing questions, updating answers, etc.).
+FAQ editor blocks from other plugins force you to re-update your Post / Page content to make any change (ie. adding / removing questions, updating answers, etc.).

 The WPSSO FAQ Manager allows you to easily manage Questions / Answers from a WordPress Question editing page.
 You can also easily categorize questions into FAQ categories just like standard WordPress Posts and Pages.